 It lets me instantly hang art or in this case a mirror perfectly level without the need of another person’s help.

 I could not get a photo of me actually using the gadget, but there it is above the top right hand side of the mirror.
-It has a nail om the bottom that is hooked to the hook on the back of the frame.
+It has a nail on the bottom that is hooked to the hook on the back of the frame.

 Here are the steps to make and use a picture hanging gadget.

 I made mine using 3 paint stirring sticks that I duct taped together.

 - 3 paint stirring sticks

 - Duct Tape